belovehq/h2d2/README.md

 ## Release Status

-H2D2 is production ready and I'm inviting you to use the snapshot version and let me know how it goes.
+H2D2 is ready to use and I'm inviting you to install the snapshot version and let me know how it goes.
 I'll use H2D2 a bit more and will write a few more tests before I give it a stable release version number.